sofia-calgaro/GERDA-PeakSearch/README.md

 ## gerda-BATanalysis
 * "peak_search.sh": starting program for the analysis.
-It requires the central energy of the fit window as an input parameter after having executed it:
+It requires the central energy of the fit window and the polynomial degree for fitting the background as input parameters.
+Execute it by:
 ```
 $ chmod +x peak_search.sh
 $ ./peak_search.sh